Blugatroff/watim/README.md

 Which can then be compiled to wasm and run in your favorite browser or by runtimes like [wasmtime](https://github.com/bytecodealliance/wasmtime) and [wasm3](https://github.com/wasm3/wasm3).

 The Watim compiler is written in Watim.
+The bootstrap compiler is written in python, in a single [file](./bootstrap.py) full of ugly code.

 This project was inspired by [Porth](https://gitlab.com/tsoding/porth).